Typhoon Nesat (2011): Meteorological history

 During September 21, the Joint Typhoon Warning Center (JTWC) reported that a tropical disturbance had developed at the eastern end of a monsoon trough, about 360 km to the southeast of Melekeok on the island of Palau.
 The disturbance had a well defined low level circulation centre with convection flaring around it and was located in a region of moderate vertical windshear.
 Over the next 24 hours the depression moved towards the northeast, while gradually developing further.
 The Japan Meteorological Agency and the JTWC then reported during September 23 that the disturbance had developed into a tropical depression, with the latter designating it as Tropical Depression 20W.

 Early on September 24, the JMA further upgraded 20W to a tropical storm and named it Nesat.
+(Note: The name Nesat (Khmer: នេសាទ, [neː.ˈsaːt]) was contributed by Cambodia and means fishing in Khmer.)
 Nesat continued to drift west with expanding deep convection around the entire system and consolidating convection around the LLCC.
 The mid-level warm anomaly near the system continued to intensify and convective banding near the LLCC became more and more tighter.
 As a result, the JMA upgraded Nesat to a severe tropical storm on September 25.
 Nesat was originally expected to have undergone rapid intensification until September 25, but the JTWC later reported that the sea surface temperatures was a little less than expected and Nesat could not strengthen rapidly.
 However, Nesat was still strengthening.
 With an extremely well developed equatoward outflow, Nesat already had a windspeed of 75 kn (1-min sustained).
 Late on September 25, the JMA further upgraded Nesat to a typhoon.